Cardinals CB Jeff Gladney Dies in Car Accident at Age 25

 "We are devastated to learn of Jeff Gladney’s passing," the Cardinals said in a statement.
 "Our hearts go out to his family, friends and all who are mourning this tremendous loss."

-The Minnesota Vikings selected Gladney out of TCU in the first round of the 2020 NFL Draft.
+The Minnesota Vikings selected Gladney out of TCU with the 31st overall pick in the 2020 draft.
 He made 15 starts and appeared in all 16 of the Vikings' games as a rookie, tallying three passes defended, one forced fumble and 81 tackles.

 "We are saddened by the tragic death of former Viking Jeff Gladney," the Vikings said in a statement.
 "Our hearts go out to his family and friends, as well as the Arizona Cardinals organization and Jeff’s current and former teammates and coaches who are mourning his life lost much too soon."

-Gladney was released by Minnesota last August after he was indicted on a felony assault charge.
-He was found not guilty of the charge by a Dallas jury in March and signed with the Cardinals shortly after.
+Minnesota released Gladney last August after he was indicted on a felony assault charge.
+Gladney was found not guilty of the charge by a Dallas jury in March and signed with the Cardinals on a two-year deal shortly after.

+Several players who were teammates with Gladney at TCU or in the pros reacted to the tragic news on Twitter.